gvaa/kalku/README.md

-# KalkU - a simple (very) calulator
+# KalkU - a (very) simple calculator

-In process with the guidance by The Odin Project.
+Implementation in process - with the guidance by The Odin Project.

+## Live Demo

+Here: [].